Call For Proposals

 BACKGROUND: Key goals of the Vermont Space Grant Consortium (VTSGC) and Vermont's NASA EPSCoR Program are to build research infrastructure and help Vermont's academic faculty establish ties to NASA and become nationally competitive for external research funding.
-To support these goals, VTSGC and VT-NASA EPSCoR Program will hold a competition to award Research Minigrants, Small-Scale Research Grants, and Travel Grants to visit NASA centers.1 Proposed academic research projects must be strongly aligned with new or continuing NASA research priorities or technology needs and should have the potential to link Vermont faculty to NASA colleagues at Field Centers and/or Mission Directorates.
+To support these goals, VTSGC and VT-NASA EPSCoR Program will hold a competition to award Research “Pilot Grants” and “Small Scale” Grants.1 Proposed research projects must be strongly aligned with new and/or ongoing NASA research priorities or technology needs and should have the potential to link Vermont faculty to NASA colleagues at NASA Centers and/or Mission Directorates.

 WHO IS ELIGIBLE: Eligible principal investigators are those persons who are full-time faculty members at any of Vermont's higher educational institutions.
-However, any student support from VTSGC-based funding is restricted to US citizens only, both faculty and any involved students; NASA EPSCoR funding does not carry this restriction.2
+Note: All support from VTSGC-based funding is strictly restricted to US citizens only, both faculty and any involved students; NASA EPSCoR funding does not carry this restriction.2

-TYPES OF GRANTS AND OBLIGATIONS ASSOCIATED WITH FUNDING: Support may be requested for the following funding mechanisms:
+TYPES OF GRANTS AVAILABLE: Support may be requested for the following funding mechanisms:

 1 Note that the availability and number of these awards are subject to annual NASA funding allocations.